 The current ante-post favourite is the Lucinda Russell trained Green Flag at 9/1 but he is one of a quartet that could start at the head of the betting on Saturday, with Mendip Express, Sam Winner and Roalco de Farges also at the head of the market.
 Green Flag was last seen finishing fourth in a handicap at the Cheltenham Festival and he looks ideally suited to a test like the Scottish National.
 The seven-year-old won a good handicap chase at Ayr back in November over 3m1f on soft ground and although he is still a novice chaser, he remains a highly progressive horse who may well have plenty in hand on the field if he puts his best hoof forward.

-Alan King has been in good form of late and he will be hoping that Godsmejudge (20/1 with bet365 and Paddy Power) can win the race for the second year-in-a-row.
+Alan King has been in good form of late and he will be hoping that Godsmejudge (20/1 with bet365 and Coral) can win the race for the second year-in-a-row.
 The eight-year-old was an excellent winner twelve months ago and although he hasn’t been in great form this season, he has to be in with a shout given last year’s success.
 He was pulled up last time out at Doncaster in the Grimthorpe Chase and missed Aintree which is a worry but he is a strong stayer at his best and clearly enjoys Ayr which would be in his favour if he takes his chance on Saturday.

 Paul Nicholls will have to decide whether or not to run Tidal Bay in the race but it looks almost certain that the Ditcheat handler will run Sam Winner, who is contesting favouritism at around 10/1.
 The seven-year-old horse has been in decent form all season and was last seen running a good race when fifth in the RSA Chase at Cheltenham.
 He looked a little out-paced that day despite travelling really well for much of the trip but he shaped like he would enjoy the four miles on offer in the Scottish Grand National.
 He is only seven which might count against him given the test in front of the horses this weekend at Ayr but he is clearly a classy animal who could well be crying out for the stamina sapping four mile trip.